gwendolyn954/moodscape/README.md

 Express, Node.js, MongoDB, JavaScript, CSS, HTML

 ## How To Use
 Users will be able to select a mood for the day and add a journal entry describing their mood.
 There will be a dashboard view which will guide users to view mood trends over time.
-By identifying patterns in the user's moods, MOODSCAPE can be a helpful topol to develop a better understanding of triggers and reactions.
+By identifying patterns in the user's moods, MOODSCAPE can be a helpful tool to develop a better understanding of triggers and reactions.

 ## Working On: